 If you have hypo-thyroid problems, we recommend that you bring your medication with you, but stop taking it a couple days before your first ayahuasca ceremony.
 If your energy plummets, you can resume the medication.
 However, we’ve yet to have a guest need their medication while at the healing center, and many have written us 2-3 months later and indicated that they have not needed their thyroid medication since drinking ayahausca.

-Since the LSD culture of the '60s it has been known that hallucinogens can trigger latent tendencies toward psychiatric and emotional disorders.
-In a small percentage of cases people with no prior history of problems, after taking hallucinogenic or psychoactive substances, exhibit symptoms of anxiety, depression, bipolar disorder, psychosis or schizophrenia.
-The mechanisms of this are not understood, and those with a family history of those issues are more at risk.
+Since the LSD culture of the 1960s, it has been known that hallucinogens can trigger latent tendencies toward psychiatric and emotional disorders.
+In a small percentage of cases, people with no prior history of problems have exhibited symptoms of anxiety, depression, bipolar disorder, psychosis or schizophrenia after taking hallucinogenic or psychoactive substances.
+The mechanisms of this are not understood, however, those with a family history of mental health issues are more at risk.

 Medications that fall into these classes need to be stopped 2-6 weeks before drinking ayahuasca, depending on the half-life of the specific medicine being taken.
-This is very important, as mixing these two types of substances can lead to serotonin syndrome which can be fatal.
+This is very important, as mixing these two types of substances can lead to potentially fatal serotonin syndrome.

 Additionally, the following herbs and supplements should not be taken when drinking ayahuasca:

 Visit the Ayahuasca Safety Council for more information about the medications, drugs and herbs to avoid while drinking ayahuasca.